MetaPathNet/GeMeCraP/README.md

 ### Step 1: Build a Metabolite Network (Example: *Weissella paramesenteroides*)

-1. **Cluster the metabolite `mz` values from the metabolomics dataset**
+1. **Group the `mz` values from the metabolomics**

    ```bash
    python grouped_metabolites.py mz.txt
    ```

-   This generates a clustered list of similar `mz` values.
+   This generates a grouped list of similar `mz` values.
 Extract the first column for downstream use:

    ```bash
    python grouped_metabolites.py mz.txt | awk '{print $1}' > mz_filter.txt